pelithne/client-credentials-flow-with-APIM/README.md

   <img width="100%"  src="./media/api-permissions2.png">
 </p>

-Finally click on Click on Grant admin consent for <user name>.
+Finally, when prompted, click on Click on Grant admin consent for \<your user name\>.
 This step requires Azure AD admin privileges.
 If you don't have it this will not work.